 I applaud Pinker for saying that, but I wish he had been even clearer against nationalism.

-Counter-Enlightenment ideas we need to be weary of:
+Counter-Enlightenment ideas we need to be wary of:

 - The “group above individual” ideals, where people become expendable cells of a bigger organism